 The U.S. Department of Interior is constantly monitoring the water levels in Lake Mead and the Colorado River, and has announced that it expects the drought to trigger planned restrictions on CAP water to Lower Basin states, including Arizona, in 2022.

 Water managers have been planning for this possibility for many years.
 Most importantly for EPCOR customers, the restrictions we anticipate in 2022 do not affect municipal and industrial users like EPCOR.

 The Central Arizona Project and EPCOR’s water supply

 The Colorado River Basin is divided into two sections: the Upper Basin and the Lower Basin.
 For purposes of discussing the drought, we'll focus on the Lower Basin, which includes parts of Arizona, California and Nevada.

-In 1922, the States entered into a compact to divide the waters of the Colorado River.
-The Lower Basin, which Arizona is a part of, was allotted to use 7.5 million acre-feet of water each year in the following proportions:
+In 1922, the states entered into a compact to divide the waters of the Colorado River.
+The Lower Basin, which includes Arizona, was allotted 7.5 million acre-feet of water each year in the following proportions: